cnp3/ebook/exercises/sockets.rst

 ``connect``: connecting a socket to a remote address
 ----------------------------------------------------

-Operating systems allow to link a socket to a remote address so that every information sent through the socket will only be sent to this remote address, and the socket will only receive messages sent by this remote address.
-This can be done using the ``connect`` system call below.
+Operating systems enable linking a socket to a remote address so that every information sent through the socket will only be sent to this remote address, and the socket will only receive messages sent by this remote address.
+This can be done using the ``connect`` system call shown below.

 .. code-block:: c